-Thigh liposuction is interesting because it is one of the most common areas of liposuction performed yet I think it is the worse area executed by surgeons.
+Thigh liposuction is interesting because it is one of the most common areas of liposuction performed, yet I think it is the worst area executed by surgeons.
 This is because the anatomy of the thigh is complex and difficult to manipulate.

-The upper inner thigh tends to have very thin, loose skin for many patients both men and women.
-The fat underneath that loose actually provides structure to the overlying skin.
-In many instances in the office, I see surgeons took too much fat out of the upper thigh without addressing the skin issue.
-The result is loose hanging skin and a divot or shark bite.
+The upper inner thigh tends to have very thin, loose skin for many patients, both men and women.
+The fat underneath that loose leg skin actually provides structure to the overlying skin.
+In many instances, I see surgeons took too much fat out of the upper thigh without addressing the skin issue.
+The result is loose hanging skin and a divot or shark bite mark on the leg.

 When I analyze the inner thigh I look at it from the front and the back.
-Another aspect of inner thigh liposuction I notice is that most surgeons only work from the front.
-While it is definitely easier to only work from the front the upper inner thigh is a dynamic upside down cone and true sculpting requires a posterior in the buttock crease incision.
+Another aspect of inner thigh liposuction I notice is that most surgeons only work from the front of the leg.
+While it is definitely easier to only work from the front, the upper inner thigh is a dynamic upside down cone and true sculpting requires a posterior in the buttock crease incision.
 While this may take more time it dramatically increases the results for the patient.

-When we do use energy devices in the inner thigh we also have to remember to use less energy.
-I use Vaser and Plasma on almost all cases to ensure the best results but the inner thigh skin being very thin is much more susceptible to injury from energy.
+When we do use energy devices in the inner thigh we must use less intense energy.
+I use Vaser and Plasma on almost all cases to ensure the best results.
+With that said, inner thigh skin is very thin and is much more susceptible to injury from energy.

 I teach Vaser and Plasma liposuction and review many medical legal cases of liposuction complications and the one thing I see over and over is excessive energy use in the inner thigh.
 The inner thigh skin can tolerate approximately 30% of the energy of the abdominal skin.
 What I try to teach to the surgeons who visit me is that you are still giving the patient 100% results its just that the skin is so thin that it needs less energy to get the results so don’t feel like you are short changing the patient.